Entropy Distance: New Quantum Phenomena

-We build on the work of Wichmann, who studied ensembles of maximum chaos in $\cA={\rm Mat}(N,\bC)$ in 1963.
-We borrow from this source the mean value chart, which we will introduce in Section~\ref{subsec:why_mean}.
-However, Wichmann ignored the existence of non-exposed faces at a quantum mean value set: Theorem I (e) in \cite{Wichmann} concerning extreme points is wrong, it fails in all cases where non-exposed faces appear.
+Already in 1963 ensembles of maximum chaos in $\cA={\rm Mat}(N,\bC)$ were studied in \cite{Wichmann}.
+However, non-exposed faces at a mean value set have attracted little attention in the literature.
+In particular Theorem I (e) in \cite{Wichmann}, concerning extreme points is wrong, it fails in all cases where non-exposed extreme points appear.
+An example is given in Remark~\ref{rem:swallow} a).
+We are convinced that non-exposed faces are important in the analysis of maximum-entropy inference and entropy distance.
+As we have seen in the beginning of this section the convex geometric notion of non-exposed face indicates discontinuity of the inference.

-Non-exposed faces are not a minor issue to the study of entropy distance.
-First, the simplest possible example of a metamorphosis between a classical (simplicial) and a quantum mean value set convinces that non-exposed faces are typical.
-This is depicted in Figure~\ref{fig:reflections} and explained in Section~\ref{sec:cone_family}.
-Second, the metamorphosis contains one shape that divides mean value sets with non-exposed faces from mean value sets without non-exposed faces.
-This shape corresponds to the Staffelberg family in Section~\ref{sec:staffelberg} having a discontinuous entropy distance.
-In this example the convex geometric notion of non-exposed face indicates discontinuity of the entropy distance.

-Another reason to study the above-mentioned phenomena are their counterparts in the structure of extensions of exponential families.
-These have been developed in the classical context of a Borel measure on $\bR^d$ by Csisz\'ar and Mat\'u\v s \cite{Csiszar03,Csiszar05}.
-For a measure of finite support their results become rather easy and were already investigated by Barndorff-Nielsen \cite{Barndorff} and \v{C}encov \cite{Cencov}.
-The probabilistic case of finite support corresponds to the algebra $\cA=\bC^N$ where the following extensions all coincide.

-Three extensions of $\cE$ have been worked out by Weis \cite{Weis} in the context of a *-subalgebra $\cA$ of ${\rm Mat}(N,\bC)$.
-The \emph{reverse information closure} or \emph{rI-closure}

-consists of states that approximate $\cE$ in relative entropy distance (\ref{eq:entropy_distance_def}) and the \emph{norm closure} \footnote{In probability theory, this is often called \emph{variation closure} and taken in ${\rm L}^1$ norm with respect to a dominating measure but in finite dimensions the norm does not matter.} $\overline{\cE}$ is taken in the Hilbert-Schmidt norm topology of $\cA$.
-These closures were used by Csisz\'ar and Mat\'u\v s \cite{Csiszar05} but the inclusion ${\rm cl}_{\rm rI}(\cE)\subset\overline{\cE}$ holds also in the quantum case.
-It arises from the Pinsker-Csisz\'ar inequality, see e.g.\ Petz \cite{Petz}.
-To our best knowledge the \emph{geodesic closure}\footnote{A one-dimensional exponential family is called \emph{e-geodesic}.}